tparchman/ERNA_chem/mapping_variant_calling_basicpopgen.md

 * [ipyrad](https://ipyrad.readthedocs.io/en/master/)

 See [Nielsen et al. 2011](./papers/Nielsen_etal_2011.pdf) and [Buerkle and Gompert 2013](./papers/Buerkle_Gompert_2013.pdf) for articulate thoughts about this.

-## Running to do list

-* insert plate map and ID file path in DNA extractions
-* add upstream path of mastermix cocktail file
-* fill in number of reads before and after cleaning
-* Add explanation of selectContigs.sh parts
-* Add estimated run times for each step

 ## Table of Contents